 After being cooped up for so long, the ‘Quarantine Movie Club’ was eager to face the challenges of filming, if only to break the boredom of being alone and isolated.
-Taking direction over the phone and drip-fed redacted scripts online to keep the entire plot a secret even from the cast, each actor developed the sinister story individually in their own homes.
+Taking direction over the phone and drip-feeding redacted scripts online to keep the entire plot a secret even from the cast, each actor developed the sinister story individually in their own homes.

 “Being in my bedroom was quite weird because on one hand you literally roll out of bed,” says Emma.
 “But on the other hand you have to keep your room as it was and you have to take care of continuity.”

 Despite the lockdown limitations, Host’s effects work looks convincing.
 Stunt doubles Jinny and Anna (“They took the bruises so I didn’t have to” says Emma) proved invaluable.
 They shot the more dangerous scenes first so that the rest of the cast could watch live – and the camera could catch their shocked reactions.